Ramkarthik/ramkarthik.github.io/content/post/deploy-static-blog-azure-pipelines.md

 	<img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/github_oauth.png" />
 	<p><li>Choose your website repository and the branch.
 I want only commits or merge into 'master' branch to create a build and deploy, so I have chosen 'master' as branch.
 Click on continue.</li></p>
 	<img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/choose_repository.png" />
-	<p><li>In the next screen, you will asked to choose a template.
+	<p><li>In the next screen, you will be asked to choose a template.
 Scroll all the way down to the end and you will find 'Empty Pipeline'.
 Let's choose that one.</li></p>
 	<img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/choose_empty_pipeline.png" />
 	<p><li>Now we are building a pipeline.
-You can click on the 'Agent Job 1' under pipeline and rename it.
+You can click on 'Agent Job 1' under pipeline and rename it.
 Once you rename it, click on the '+' sign.</li></p>
 	<img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/build_pipeline.png" />
 	<p><li>You will see a new tab to add a task on the right side.
 Select 'Marketplace', search for 'Hugo' and click on 'Get it free'.
 This will install the plugin.
 Once it is done, click on 'Add'.
 It will add a new 'Hugo generate' task to your job agent.
 Click on it.</li></p>
 	<p><img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/marketplace.png" /></p>